soedinglab/binning_benchmarking/workflow/README.md

 `UTILPATH`: Specifies the path to the utility directory and contains helper scripts for binning benchmarking tasks.
 It is located in download directory of binning_benchmarking. (eg. <downloadpath>/binning_benchmarking/util)

-`ENVIRONMENT`: Specifies environment path to find MetaBAT2 environment file (`.yml`), can be found at <downloadpath>/binning_benchmarking/workflow/environments.
+`ENVIRONMENT`: Specifies environment path to find environment file for binning tools (`.yml`), can be found at <downloadpath>/binning_benchmarking/workflow/environments.

 `SPADESPATH`: Specifies the path to executable file of SPAdes assembler.

 **!
 Note:** argument inputs for files and folders should contain `absolute path` for all workflows.
+If the conda environment for any tool fails to create during a Snakemake run, you can manually create it using the following command `conda env create --file=<tool>_env.yml`.
+After creating the environment manually, update the corresponding Snakemake rule to reference the environment by its name (`<tool_env>`) instead of the environment YAML path (`f{ENVIRONMENT}/comebin_env.yml`).

 #### To Run the coassembly binning pipeline
 Use the command below: